DeVuDeveloper/hospital/README.md

 ![Screenshot](app/assets/images/screenshot2.jpg)

 ## Description 🏗️
-Mayo Clinic is Ruby on Rails application, for mobile and desktop devices.
-There are 3 different users with different priviligies.
-Patient can list all doctors, choose General Practice doctor, choose categories of doctors, make appointment and track appointments with calendar.
-Doctor can list patient who created appointment, get patient's info and after exames send recommendations.
+Mayo Clinic is a Ruby on Rails application, for mobile and desktop devices.
+There are 3 different users with different privileges.
+Patients can list all doctors, choose General Practice doctors, choose categories of doctors, make appointments, and track appointments with a calendar.
+Doctors can list patients who created appointments, get patients' info, and after exames send recommendations.
 Admin can manage all.

 <p align="right">(<a href="#top">back to top</a>)</p>